Treat yourself to this delicious vegetarian Tamale Pie … it’s packed with flavor and total comfort food!

 - 1 lime

-Preheat oven to 425 degrees.
-Spray an 8 x 8-inch square baking pan with nonstick cooking spray and set aside.
+- Preheat oven to 425 degrees.
+Lightly oil or spray an 8 x 8-inch square baking pan with nonstick cooking spray; set aside.

-While tamale pie cooks, prepare cilantro-lime yogurt sauce.
-Remove zest from lime with a zester or sharp knife.
+- Remove zest from lime using a zester or sharp knife.
 Mince zest and add to a small bowl.
 Juice the lime.
 Add juice to zest, along with yogurt and cilantro.
 Mix well and season to taste with salt.

-Serve tamale pie topped with yogurt sauce.
+- Serve tamale pie hot, topped with yogurt sauce.
 Enjoy!